Review: Jessica Jones Season 3

 “When Jessica crosses paths with a highly intelligent psychopath, she and Trish (Rachael Taylor) must repair their fractured relationship and team up to take him down.
 But a devastating loss reveals their conflicting ideas of heroism and sets them on a collision course that will forever change them both.”

 Like the 2 previous seasons of Jessica Jones, this final chapter is a slow burner which prioritises character growth over action.
-Jessica Jones’ physical abilities have never been at the forefront of the show, and once again this season focuses on the emotional battles she must bear.
+Jessica Jones’ physical abilities have never been at the forefront of the show, and once again this season focuses on the emotional battles she must endure.
 Following the death of her mother by the hands of her best friend, Jessica reluctantly teams up with newly super-powered Trish when she crosses paths with a serial killer.
 It isn’t long before their individual concepts of superheroism and justice clash, once more putting their friendship to the test.
 Although the pacing may be frustrating at times, eventually the final season of Jessica Jones gives its characters full circle arcs they deserve.

 Season 3 of Jessica Jones is the final piece of this MCU Netflix Chapter, as Netflix cancelled Daredevil, Luke Cage, Iron Fist and The Punisher earlier this year.
 Undoubtedly one of the strongest of these shows alongside Daredevil, JJ’s strength has always been its lead Krysten Ritter: her performances are nothing short of impressive as she embodies Jessica’s anger, grief, drive and charisma, elevating every scene she is in - it is the most rewarding and redeeming aspect of season 3.